 Asbestosis is a lung disease caused by exposure to asbestos.
 When the lungs are damaged by asbestos fibers, scar tissue develops and prevents airflow to the lungs.
 Asbestosis can have serious symptoms which may be fatal over time.

 If you or a loved one developed asbestosis, you may be eligible for financial compensation.
-Contact Sokolove Law today to learn more through a free case review.
+Call Sokolove Law now at (800) 647-3434 see if you qualify for free.

 What Is Asbestosis?

 Asbestosis is a lung disease caused by long-term damage from asbestos fibers.
 If asbestos products are disturbed, they release fibers into the air.
 These fibers are microscopic and can be easily inhaled or ingested.

 The human body is unable to process asbestos fibers, so they remain within the lungs and damage healthy tissue.
 This results in scarring and causes the lungs to stiffen over time.

 Patients with asbestosis frequently have problems breathing because of the damage to their lungs.
 In severe cases, these problems can be life-threatening.

 Both asbestosis and mesothelioma share the same risk factors, causes, and symptoms.
 However, asbestos fibers settle in different parts of the body in each case.
 Doctors still do not know how the fibers wind up in different body parts.